Radiation hotspot in Tokyo linked to mystery bottles

 About 80,000 residents have evacuated this zone.
 A microsievert quantifies the amount of radiation absorbed by human tissue.

-In Yokohama, also near Tokyo, radioactive strontium-90, which can cause bone cancer and leukemia, was detected in soil taken from an apartment rooftop, media reported.
+In Yokohama, also near Tokyo, radioactive strontium-90, which can cause bone cancer and leukaemia, was detected in soil taken from an apartment rooftop, media reported.

 Strontium has been detected within an 80 km zone around the Fukushima Daiichi plant, but this is the first time it has been found in an area so far away, local media added.